AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## After I purchase a persistent memory optimized instance, how do I configure its persistent memory as memory?

 You can use tools to configure the persistent memory as memory.
-For more information, see [t1986683.md\#](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).
+For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

 ## When persistent memory is used as memory on a persistent memory optimized instance, can I deploy and run Redis applications on the instance?

 You can significantly reduce the TCO per GiB of memory for Redis applications by running them on persistent memory optimized instances.
 However, to ensure performance, we recommend that you modify the Redis applications by stratifying their data and storing the data in different places.
 You can store non-hot data in persistent memory and hot data in regular memory.

 To reduce your modification costs, Alibaba Cloud provides re6p instance types for Redis applications.
 You can deploy Redis applications on instances of the re6p instance types by running several commands.
-For more information, see [t1986409.md\#](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md).
+For more information, see [Deploy Redis applications on re6p instances](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md).

 **Note:** When you purchase persistent memory optimized instances, select instance types named in the ecs.re6p-redis.<nx\>large format.